 When one reads the Bible, he encounters the terms Abyss or Bottomless Pit, Tartarus, Hades, Hell, Gehenna, and the Lake of Fire.
 Just exactly what are these?
 None of these is visible on the face of the earth.
 The Bible has quite a bit to say about these, and there is additional detail available in the non-canonical works.
 Some of these terms are synonyms (e.g. the Abyss is the Bottomless Pit), and all of them share the feature of having to do with punishment, but some of them are for time, and some are for eternity.
 The Bible describes the entities named in the title of this article as literal places, but many or most of them are not understood and are relegated to the status of presumed symbols.
 I thought it would be instructive to give a brief description of each of them and their relationships to each other.

-The Abyss (tartaroo) is translated “bottomless pit” in the King James Version (KJV) of the Bible (Rev 9:1, 2, 11, 11:7, 17:8, 20:1, 3), but is translated “the deep” in Luke 8:31 and Romans 10:8.
-It is a deep crevice in the earth (1 En 88:1-2) and is the place where the evil spirits go when they are cast out of their fleshly hosts to be tormented (Lk 8:31).
-It is the place where the angels that sinned were imprisoned (1 En 21:7-10).
-It is a place where God imprisoned “the angels that sinned” (2 Pet 2:4) that Enoch describes being shut up in “the valleys of the earth” (1 En 10:12).
+The Abyss (tartaroo) is translated “bottomless pit” in the King James Version (KJV) of the Bible (Rev 9:1, 2, 11, 11:7, 17:8, 20:1, 3), but is translated “the deep” in Luke 8:31 and Romans 10:7.
+It is a deep crevice in the earth (1 Enoch 88:1-2, [Enoch is abbreviated En hereafter]) and is the place where the evil spirits go to be tormented when they are cast out of their fleshly hosts (Lk 8:31).
+It is a place where God imprisoned “the angels that sinned” (2 Pet 2:4, 1 En 21:7-10) that Enoch describes being shut up in “the valleys of the earth” (1 En 10:12).
 The KJV calls the place where the fallen angels were cast “hell” in 2 Pet 2:4, but the Greek word is “tartaroo”.
 The KJV’s translation of “tartaroo” as “hell” here in 2 Peter 2:4 is one of the three distinct Greek words (“tartaroo” 2 Pe 2:4, “gehenna” Mt 10:28, “Hades” Mt 11:23) the KJV translated as “hell”, and they are all three different places.
 “Tartaroo” is the deepest abyss of Hades (Strong, G5020), the place where the fallen angels are kept until the day of judgment (Ewing).
-It is the place into which the souls of the giants, the sons of the angels, are to be cast on the day of Judgment (1 En 56:1), where they will be joined with their fathers (the fallen angels — 1 En 89:24) and the 70 last shepherds of Israel (1 En 89:25).
-The Abyss, the bottomless pit, and Tartarus are all the same thing.
-The Abyss while visible from Hades (Lk 16:26, Enoch 21:1-10) is not the same as Hades.
-The Abyss is not Torment, Hell, Gehenna, or the Lake of Fire.
+Enoch describes the bottomless pit (Tartarus) as the place into which the souls of the giants, the sons of the angels, are to be cast on the day of Judgment (1 En 56:1), where they will be joined with their fathers (the fallen angels — 1 En 89:24) and the 70 last shepherds of Israel (1 En 89:25).
+The fallen angels are to be imprisoned there forever (1 En 21:10).
+The Beast, the False Prophet, the devil, his angels, Death and Hell, and wicked men will be cast into the Lake of Fire, Gehenna on the Day of Judgment (Rev 19:20, 20:10, The Abyss, the bottomless pit, and Tartarus are all the same thing.
+The Lexicographer James Strong says the Abyss is the deepest part of Hades, but it appears to this author to be a place apart from Hades as Tartarus is described as being bottomless while Hades has vast chambers with bottoms to contain the dead, and Hades is a temporary place (Mt 27:52-53), while Gehenna is eternal (Rev 14:11).
+The Abyss is not Torment, (Gehenna) Hell, Gehenna, or the Lake of Fire.

 Hades is the unseen place of the dead.
 It is a cavernous place underground that Enoch describes as having four compartments (1 En 22:9-11).
 Two of Enoch’s compartments (torment and Abraham’s bosom) are mentioned in Luke 16:19-31.
-Enoch says the four compartments (1 En 22:4-7) house spirits depending on their status in relation to God:
+Enoch says the four compartments house spirits depending on their status in relation to God (1 En 22:4-7):

-1. There is a division for the spirits of the righteous.
-Like Luke 16:24 mentions, it has a bright spring of water.
-Some of the former inhabitants of this division participated in the first resurrection with Christ (Mt 27:52).
-The rest believed Jesus’ preaching when in Hades, and when Jesus ascended to heaven (Acts 1:9), He took these souls to heaven with him (Eph 4:8).
+- There is a division for the spirits of the righteous.
+Like Luke 16:24 mentions water, Enoch says it has a bright spring of water (1 Enoch 22:4).
+Some or all of the former inhabitants of this division participated in the first resurrection with Christ (Mt 27:52).
+It probably is empty now since the righteous spirits go to be with God in heaven at the death of the body (Php 1:23).
+The ones that rose with Jesus believed Jesus’ preaching when in Hades (1 Pet 3:19), and when Jesus ascended to heaven (Acts 1:9), He took these souls to heaven with him (Eph 4:8).
 This division is now empty, for when righteous men die now, their spirits go to heaven to await the Judgment (Php 1:23, 2 Cor 5:6, 8, Rev 6:9, 1 Th 4:14).

-3. There is a division for those that were slain in the days of the sinners.
+- There is a division for those that were slain in the days of the sinners.
 Genesis 6 describes a time when the earth was so corrupted that the thoughts of men’s hearts was evil continually (Gen 6:5).
 These were all slain by war and by the Flood (Gen 6:13), and this division seems reserved especially for them.
 This division may shed light on the strange statement in Revelation 20:13, “The sea gave up the dead which were in it.”
-If Enoch’s third division of Hades is a cavern under the sea, those rising from this division, would pass through the sea that was the cause of most of their deaths.
-It seems to be a sort of Davy Jones Locker.
+The bodies of those slain in the Flood would presumably be buried under sediment from the Flood, and their bodies would have to rise from the depths of the sea.

 Haidees (Hades) is one of the three Greek words (haidees, tartaroo, geenna) that the King James Version of the Bible translates as “hell”.
 However, each of the three words the KJV translates “hell” refer to different places.
-We have already looked at tartaroo (Tartarus), and Hades is the second of these three words that describe three distinct places.
-We now turn our attention to the third of these words translated “hell”, “geenna” or Gehenna.
+We have already looked at tartaroo (Tartarus), and Hades (haidees) is the second of these three words that describe three distinct places.
+We now turn our attention to the third of these words, “geenna”. translated “hell” (KJV) or Gehenna (YLT).

 Literally, Gehenna is the Valley of Hinnom, a literal valley on the south side of ancient Jerusalem.
 Today it is a pleasant valley, a tourist attraction, and a park. http://www.flickr.com/photos/tkandell/147503330/ One place in the valley has a sign, “Welcome to Hell”, which while humorous, will not be so funny at the judgment.
 The reason it will not be funny is that Gehenna is the place of eternal punishment.
 As you can see from the photo, it doesn’t look like a place of punishment today, but Enoch says that there are fires burning beneath the land (En 67:6-7) that will come up to the surface at the end of the world (En 67:13).
 The earth will be shaken so violently (Heb 12:26, Ezk 38:20) at the end that the surface of the earth will be altered (Isa 24:19, 30:25, Ps 97:5, Zech 14:4, 10, Ezk 38:20, Nahum 1:5), and the emergence of Gehenna is one of the major changes of the earth that will be effected by His coming.
 Gehenna is the place of eternal punishment (Mk 9:43) where the wicked are cast (Lk 12:5, Rev 20:15) at the Judgment (Mt 25:41).

 Gehenna will be visible from the City of God, New Jerusalem (Isa 66:23-24).
-The smoke from it will rise up forever, and it will be a formidable place.
-It will extend from south of Jerusalem at the present Valley of Hinnom (Ge-Hinnom, Gehenna) all the way down into Edom that is south of the Dead Sea (Isa 34:5-17, 66:24).
-The Lake of Fire will have an observation point from which the people can observe the damned (Isa 66:23), but most of the lake will be surrounded by a horrible mixture of briars, nettles, and every noxious plant (Isa 34:13).
+The smoke from it will rise up forever (Rev 14:11), and it will be a formidable place.
+In the New Earth it will extend from south of Jerusalem at the present Valley of Hinnom (Ge-Hinnom, Gehenna) all the way down to the southern border of Edom that is south of the Dead Sea (Isa 34:5-17, 66:24).
+The Lake of Fire will have an observation point from which the people can observe the damned (Isa 66:23), but most of the lake will be surrounded by a horrible mixture of briars, nettles, and every noxious plant (Isa 34:13) making it very difficult/impossible to access.
 The land will be inhabited by every kind of noxious bird and beast (Isa 34:11, 14-15).
 No one will ever pass through there for it will be like the Island of Dr. Moreau times ten.
-In the New Earth Gehenna is on the surface of the earth at a location that extends from Jerusalem to the southern border of Edom.
 It will be an eternal feature of the New Earth.
 It is not the Abyss, the Bottomless Pit, Tartarus, Hades, or Torment, but it is Hell, Gehenna, and the Lake of Fire.

 Characteristics Gehenna Hell Lake of Fire